bditte/miniRT/README.md

 ### Running miniRT
 In order to setup every libraries, you first need to run the **mlx_setup.sh** script by typing `sh mlx_setup.sh` .

-You can then compile by running `make` command and then executes with `./miniRT scenes/scene.rt` .
+You can then compile by running `make` command and then execute with `./miniRT scenes/scene.rt` .

 You can switch with scenes inside the **scenes** folder or creating a new one.
 Note that the scene file needs to be a **.rt** file.